21 Awesome Scholarships for Women in STEM

 - 1-2 page essay explaining why you’re pursuing a career in a STEM-related field, how you’ve advocated for female access to STEM programs and professionals, and how you intend to use the award

-The Girls in STEM (GIS) Scholarship was funded to increase the access and participation of women in STEM fields and help the next generation of young, women STEM students reach their academic goals.
-Offering a modest award to academically accomplished female students studying STEM in college, recipients must also be passionate about furthering the inclusion of women in STEM fields and work in their communities to promote this cause.
+The Girls in STEM (GIS) Scholarship was established to broaden access and participation of women in STEM fields, as well as assist future generations of young, female STEM students in achieving their academic goals.
+Recipients must demonstrate their enthusiasm for increasing the participation of women in STEM fields by working in their communities to advance this cause.

 Deadline: March 31